tomcharnock/IMNN/README.rst

 or whichever CUDA enabled version suits you.

 The previous version of the IMNN is still available (and works well) built on a TensorFlow backend.
 If you want to use keras models, etc. it will probably be easier to use that.
-It is not as complete this module, but is likely to be a bit more stable due to not depending on JAXs development as heavily.
+It is not as complete as this module, but is likely to be a bit more stable due to not depending on JAXs development as heavily.
 This can be installed via either

 .. code-block::